phani-training/Starmark-Training/Dotnet Programming/CompleteDotnetTraining/ReadMe.md

 - The class is incomplete, U cannot instantiate the class.
 - An abstract class can have normal methods as well as virtual methods in it.
 - If a class is derived from an abstract class, it must implement all the abstract methods of the base class, else even this class should be marked as abstract.

 # Interfaces:
 - Interfaces are like abstract classes that has only abstract methods.
 - Interface names should be prefixed with I.
 - U cannot have fields or implementation methods in Interfaces(Atleast upto C#8.0)
 - Interfaces member are public, so no access specifier should be mentioned while declaring the methods.
 - The class that implements the interface is obligated to implement all the methods of the interface.
 If not should be marked as abstract and the non implemented methods must be re declared using abstract keyword.
+- An interface defines a contract which the class will comply with.
+The interface defines what are the operations that the class can perform.
+The Class would provide the real implementation of the desired Functionality
 - A Class can implement multiple interfaces at the same level.
 - An interface can be implemented either implicitly or explicitly.
 - Explicit Implementation would be done using the InterfaceName.Method name, in this case, U should not have access specifier defined.
 Refer the code.